Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks

 \subsubsection{People Tend to Use Different Mobile Apps in Parks Compared to the Rest of the City}

 \autoref{fig:park_selection_methodology}D shows the \ac{RSCA} for each app category in parks and in other areas of the city, allowing us to perform an analysis of comparative advantage, \ie observe the over- or under-utilization of mobile applications in parks versus the city.

-\textit{Park-specific applications} Apps in the Music and News categories stand out for being used significantly more in parks than in the rest of the city.
-This difference in mean usage is statistically significant, as confirmed by a $t$-test ($p < 0.005$ for Music and $p = 0.049$ for News; see Appendix \autoref{tab:significant_dif_tests} for details).
-Categories such as Fitness, Video, Shopping, and Travel also tend to show higher usage in parks on average, but the differences are smaller and not statistically significant.
+\textit{Park-specific applications.} Apps in the Music and News categories stand out for being used significantly more in parks than in the rest of the city.
+This difference in mean usage is statistically significant ($p < 0.005$ for Music and $p = 0.049$ for News (details in the Supplementary Information).
+Categories such as Fitness, Video, Shopping, and Travel also have higher average usage in parks, but with statistically non-significant differences.

 \textit{City-specific applications.} In contrast, Social and Games apps are used significantly more outside parks.
-The differences in their mean usage are statistically significant ($p = 0.005$ for Social, $p = 0.027$ for Games; see Appendix \autoref{tab:significant_dif_tests}).
-Social apps show negative RSCA values in parks and positive values elsewhere, suggesting underuse in park settings.
+The differences in their mean usage are statistically significant ($p = 0.005$ for Social, $p = 0.027$ for Games).
+Social apps show negative RSCA values in parks and positive values elsewhere, suggesting under-use in park settings.
 Games follow a similar pattern: they are underused in parks but more evenly distributed across the city.

-Despite these clear trends, RSCA confidence intervals in parks show substantial variation across some categories (e.g., Games), suggesting that app usage within parks is not uniform.
-This variability points to the need for a more detailed, park-level analysis.
+Despite these trends, RSCA confidence intervals in parks show substantial variation across categories (\eg Games), suggesting that app usage within parks is not uniform, requiring a more detailed park-level analysis.